janmichek/blockchain-bank/readme.md

-### Blockchain Bank
+### Blockchain Bank DAPP

+This app will let you to deposit amount of ETH and withdraw the whole deposit with an interest for saving the funds

-This repository is inspired by tutorial: https://www.youtube.com/watch?v=xWFba_9QYmc
+This repository is inspired by following tutorial: https://www.youtube.com/watch?v=xWFba_9QYmc

 ## Dependencies